-- What type of students do well at your school?
+- What type of student does well at your school?
 What kind of student finds it a poor fit?

-- What programs do you offer to help first-year students adjust to college?
+- What programs do you offer to help freshmen adjust to college?

-- What programs do you have that serve (insert your needs/background here)?
+- What programs do you have that serve first-generation students or students of color?

 - What kind of tutoring or academic help is available?